GeekMasher/presentations/presentations/2021-09-Defcon44131/slides.md

 - Directional graphs

-- Built into Compilers
-  - Used primarily for optimisin
+- Compilers use CFG for optimisations

 <!-- TODO: Fix image -->